cloudfoundry/app-autoscaler-cli-plugin/README.md

 ```
 - Dump the scaling policy to a file in JSON format:
 ```
-$ cf asp testScalingPython --output PATH_TO_FILE
+$ cf asp APP_NAME --output PATH_TO_FILE

 Showing policy for app APP_NAME...
 OK
 ```

 ### `cf attach-autoscaling-policy`

-Attach a scaling policy to an application, the policy file must be a well-formated JSON file, refer to [policy specification](http://cdlliuy.github.io/app-autoscaler/policy.html#allsample) for details.
+Run `cf attach-autoscaling-policy` to attach a scaling policy to an application.

+The policy file must be written in JSON format and will be validated by [policy specification][policy]
 ```
 cf attach-autoscaling-policy APP_NAME PATH_TO_POLICY_FILE
 ```